METS-Programme/ugandaemr-usermanual/point-of-care-poc/work-flows/laboratory.md

     This page has four tabs

     a) Tests Ordered.
 This contains patoients who have been sent to lab by clinicians but their samples have not yet been drawn

     b) Worklist.
 This is a list of tests whose samples have been collected and will be processed at the health center

     c) Refered Tests.
 This is a list of tests whose samples have been collected  and have been refered out of the health center

-        c) Results.
+    d) Results.
 These are tests which have recieved results.

 #### Processing Samples
 In order for an ordered test to be processed, there is need to collect a sample for the test and identify the test uniquely.
 The following are the steps that can be carried out in processing a sample